nilspert/verdant-sync-iot/README.md

 - The watering sequence begins when the soil moisture level drops below a set threshold (750 / 1024).
 - This activates a relay, which in turn controls the water pump to ensure the plant is watered.
-- Watering sequence lasts for five seconds.
+- Watering sequence lasts for eight seconds.

 ## License